 There was a possibility that we would go one day, but plans started fading and it appeared as though I would have to unfortunately miss out on seeing them.
 I tried not to think about it and continued with my work until it was decided that we would go after all.
 I sat in the truck in anticipation as I watched the wild coastline unfold in front of me.
 The town of Hanga Roa disappeared and turned into tall golden-green hills.
 Towering cliff sides hovered over the coastline as if to guard it from outside forces.
 We pulled in to our destination, climbed down from our lofty truck, and descended into the coastline.
 The craggy black lava rocks jutted out from the ground in contorted patterns that only became more bizarre as we traversed over the strange world.
 And then, there they were.

-Glimmering in the sun, the pools exuded corals of various colors that beamed radiantly from the turquoise waters.
+Glimmering in the sun, the pools featured a dazzling array of corals of various colors that beamed radiantly through the turquoise waters.
 I have never seen colors blend together so beautifully.
-The breeze rippled over the surface of the pools and made the colors blend even further as if it the pools were a prism.
+The breeze rippled over the surface and made the colors blend even further as if it the pools were a prism.
 It simply took my breath away.
 The species of corals in this pool (Porites lobata) may only grow up to 1 cm per year, so I can imagine that these beautiful structures were quite old.
 So much strength and patience over so many years.

 One of the pools was particularly large and held a spectacular assortment of gorgeous corals with a smaller pool adjacent to it that held several species of fishes.
 I photographed the porcupine fish that I had seen the first day I arrived and the photo looked as if I had taken it from under the water.
 I watched in awe as the fish swam so close to us and as the corals’ vibrant colors radiated from the bottom of the pool.
 I tried and failed to truly capture the beauty of this place.
 It was unfathomable just how beautiful it was, and it was truly one of the most beautiful places I have ever seen in my life.

 I have never seen waters like I did in Rapa Nui.
 I’m not sure I ever will again.
 The water is like glass and completely transparent due to the lack of nutrients present in the water column.
 You can see the seafloor below you from the boat.
 I saw some of the bluest blues I have ever seen.
-As the sun illuminated the water, an immediate change in color rushed over waters around the boat and vibrant blue enveloped us.
+As the sun illuminated the water, an immediate change in color rushed over surface of the sea around the boat and a vibrant blue enveloped us.
 My cheeks hurt from smiling.

 I glided over fields of corals.
 I traversed over rippling sandy sea floors that merged black and white sand together in beautiful swirling patterns.
 I saw fish I had only ever imagined seeing, and I saw the animals I had painted come to life right in front of me.
 There were few moments that were truly as profound for me as seeing those creatures I had worked so hard to paint accurately move and breathe in front of me.
 They truly existed and did not only live in publications or in books.

 In the same dive, I was swimming from one location to another and spotted a cornetfish moving in my direction.
 We were going opposite ways but crossing paths, and something about this fish drew me in.
 As we came closer to one another I slowed my breathing so as not to scare the fish with my bubbles and I admired his slender silver body.
 We had a moment where we both were looking directly into the other’s eyes and I cannot tell you how profound that moment was.
-I am careful to anthropomorphize animals as a biologist because it can be a dangerous method of thinking in terms of adding bias to our perception of their behavior.
+I am careful not to anthropomorphize animals as a biologist because it can be a dangerous method of thinking in terms of adding bias to our perception of their behavior.
 However, these animals know that you are there.
 They acknowledge your presence.
 They see you and size you up.
-We looked at each other, acknowledged each other, and studied each other, and then we went on our own ways.
+We looked at one another, studied one another, and then we went our separate ways.
 I live for those intimate connections with animals and those moments that remind me that I am studying creatures that are vividly alive.

 There was one dive that was particularly important for me.
 When I first began diving, there was one thing that had always scared me: dropoffs.
 Anywhere that dropped off to the bottom of the ocean floor or where the bottom was hundreds or thousands of feet down freaked me out.
 That idea of all that space between me and the bottom and that “void” as my Oceanography professor called it truly made me nervous.
 However, like many other instances in my diving career, I knew that I had to do it.
 Once I do something at least once, it no longer scares me.
 That happened with me the first time I went to 60 ft/18 meters, and the first time I rode the bus alone in Chile.
 It was something I had to overcome.
 The year before, I had also come across a photograph of Motu Kao Kao, a rock face that juts out of the ocean.
 I saw that and remembered thinking, “I have to see that one day.”
 I was secretly hoping that the opportunity would arise for me to go.
 It did not appear likely, especially since the group could tell that I was a bit nervous about it.
 I had actually thought the situation through enough to make myself not nervous, but their nervousness made me nervous again and I felt a lot of negative pressure.
 But, I had an absolutely wonderful dive buddy, and together she and I descended into a world I never thought I would see.
 Among the bluest of waters, corals lined the walls of the rocks and life abounded.
 Fish species I had not seen previously appeared out of seemingly nowhere.
 I saw my first school of fish in the distance.
 The massive congregation hung weightless together in complete tranquility.
 Everything was so close and yet so far away but it felt like none of it was truly real.
 I ran through my air faster than I would have liked due to me fussing with my buoyancy and the subconscious nervousness, but I arose from that dive with the biggest smile on my face.